khyperia/Clam/README.md

     ./ivs.bash script/[scriptname].lua

-You may have to build lua and modify some lines in the Makefile (specifically inside the if statement if HOSTNAME equals IVS_MASTERNAME) to point at the directory you built it in.
-Ensure you build lua with PIC enabled, as in:
+You may have to modify the CMAKE_LIBRARY_PATH and CMAKE_INCLUDE_PATH in CMakeLists.txt to point at valid install directories of the libraries.

 --